 Pursuant to E.O.
-13043 (62 FR 19217), non-Federal entities should encourage employees and contractors to enforce on-the-job seat belt policies and programs when operating company-owned, rented, or personally owned vehicles.
+13043 (62 FR 19217), recipients and subrecipients should encourage employees and contractors to enforce on-the-job seat belt policies and programs when operating company-owned, rented, or personally owned vehicles.

 f.
 Federal Employee Expenses and Subawards or Contracts Issued to Federal Employees or Agencies